Bachelor Degree Curriculum

 Intermediate Arabic 2

 Rhetoric constitutes the third discipline of the trivium.
 Considered the master art, rhetoric presupposes a solid grasp of grammar and logic and draws constantly upon them.
 For Aristotle, rhetoric is “the faculty of observing in any given case the available means of persuasion.”
 As the influential modern rhetorician Kenneth Burke (1897–1993) put it, “Rhetoric is rooted in an essential function of language itself, a function that is wholly realistic and continually born anew: the use of language as a symbolic means of inducing cooperation in beings that by nature respond to symbols.”
-Students analyze classical treatises on rhetorical theory: Gorgias and Phædrus (Plato), On Rhetoric (Aristotle), De Oratore (Cicero), and Institutes of Oratory (Quintilian).
-They then practice common rhetorical exercises (progymnasmata) to enhance the clarity, vigor, and persuasiveness of their academic writing.
+Students analyze important historical treatises in rhetorical theory.
+In the Gorgias and the Phædrus, they encounter Plato’s censure of the practice and purpose of rhetoric.
+In Aristotle’s Rhetoric, they find a new theoretical basis for the art.
+Cicero’s De oratore attempts to reconcile Greek views, and the Institutio oratoria of Quintilian concerns itself with method and application.
+Putting into practice their training in grammar and logic, students write and revise epideictic, forensic, and deliberative essays.
+They further practice common rhetorical progymnasmata to invest their academic writing with greater clarity, vigor, and persuasion.